This article contains references to recreational drug use, the consumption of alcohol and drink spikings.

-We shouldn’t live in a world where spiking is a concern, but sadly reports of spikings increased across the UK this academic year.
+We shouldn’t live in a world where spiking is a concern, but sadly reports of spikings increased in recent years.
 In October 2021, following a protest attended by many of our students, Andy Burnham, the Mayor of Greater Manchester, and Sacha Lord, the Night Time Economy Adviser for Greater Manchester, announced the creation of a new Anti-Spiking Partnership.

 As a result, many venues in Manchester now provide anti-spiking tools and test kits.
 And if you feel unsafe, vulnerable or threatened you can ask for help by approaching staff in these venues and asking them for ‘Angela’.
 This code-phrase indicates to staff that you need help and a trained member of staff will then support and assist you.